-We have audited the accompanying statements of net assets available for benefits of Minerals Technologies Inc. Savings and Investment Plan (the "Plan") as of December 31, 2022, the related statements of changes in net assets available for benefits for the years ended December 31, 2022, and the related notes (collectively, the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2022, and the changes in net assets available for benefits for the years ended December 31, 2022, and the changes in net assets available for benefits of the Plan as of December 31, 2022, and the changes in net assets available for benefits for the years ended December 31, 2021, in conformity with accounting principles generally accepted in the United States.
+We have audited the accompanying statements of net assets available for benefits of Minerals Technologies Inc. Savings and Investment Plan (the Plan) as of December 31, 2023 and 2022, and the related statement of changes in net assets available for benefits for the year ended December 31, 2023, and the related notes and schedules (collectively referred to as the financial statements.)
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of Minerals Technologies Inc. Savings and Investment Plan as of December 31, 2023 and 2022, and the changes in net assets available for benefits for the year ended December 31, 2023, in conformity with accounting principles generally accepted in the United States of America.